-I am a Stanback Postdoctoral Scholar in Environmental Science and Engineering at the California Institute of Technology.
+I am a Stanback Postdoctoral Fellow in Environmental Science and Engineering at the California Institute of Technology.
 My research interests fall broadly under the category of climate dynamics.
 In 2013, I completed my PhD in Atmospheric Sciences from the University of Washington.

 - Atmospheric feedbacks and climate sensitivity